wannesm/dtaidistance/README.md

 ## Installation

-Run `make build` or `python setup.py build_ext --inplace` to be able to use the fast c-based versions of the algorithms.
+The library can be used as a pure Python implementation.
+If you need a faster version of the algorithms you can make use of the included C algorithms.
+You might need to run `make build` or `python setup.py build_ext --inplace` to compile the included library first.

 ## Usage